ekutner/kopia-mon/README.md

 ## Scheduling
 The program doesn't manage scheduling.
 You should use your OS scheduling service (cron, Windows Task Scheduler, etc.) to run it periodically.
 Kopia's "After Snapshot" action should also work but it hasn't been tested and unless it's very important to be notified immediately about errors I wouldn't recommend it.

+## Snapshot verification
+Basic snapshot verification is done by the Kopia UI, however it stops short of downloading blobs from the storage to verify it wasn't corrupted there.
+Therefor, it is highly recommended to run periodic snapshot verification with file download, which is what kopia-mon can now do.
+See further information in [this discussion](https://kopia.discourse.group/t/does-kopiaui-not-verify-snapshots/3778/14) and in the [kopia documentation](https://kopia.io/docs/advanced/consistency/).

 <BR>

 # Configuration